 Clean up spills and food crumbs: as soon as possible to prevent stinks and food from hardening onto your kitchen counter or sink.

 Use paper towels instead of sponge: If you use a sponge to soak up water or spills, try not to keep it wet.
 Squeeze it out dry since a sponge can actually breed and spread germs.
 It is preferable to use paper towels which can be discarded after cleaning the surface.

 Clean grill/microwave after every use: It’s easier to clean a grill or microwave if you do it after each use.

 Wash as you cook.
 Fill one half of the sink with hot soapy water and drop in utensils as you use them.
 Food won’t dry on the utensils and cleaning will be much easier.

-Empty pantry once a week: Once a month, remove all the food from your pantry, wipe down with a clean damp cloth, check for spoilage and expiration dates, then replace items in their designated places.
+Empty pantry once a week: Once a month, remove all the food from your pantry.
+Wipe down with a clean damp cloth.
+Then check for spoilage and expiration dates and finally replace items in their designated places.

 Empty your refrigerator once a week and wipe the inside with warm soap water.
 Check packaged and bottled food for expiry dates and discard all the old stuff.

 Sluggish Drains: To clean sluggish drains, pour 1/2 cup baking soda down the drain.
 Add 1/2 cup white vinegar and cover the drain.
 Let this mixture foam for a few minutes, then pour 8 cups of boiling water down the drain. to flush it.
 However do not use this combination after using any commercial drain cleaner.